SarvarbekNematov/Pattern/en/01 Design Patterns/01 Command Pattern/command-pattern-original.md

 manager.execute(new CancelOrderCommand("1234"));
 ```

-## ✅ Pros
+## Pros

-- Decouples methods from the object that executes the operation.
-- Useful for commands that should be queued, stored, or executed at specific times.
+The command pattern allows us to decouple methods from the object that executes the operation.
+It gives you more control if you’re dealing with commands that have a certain lifespan, or commands that should be queued and executed at specific times.

-## ❌ Cons
+## Cons

-- Limited use cases.
-- May introduce unnecessary boilerplate in simpler applications.
+The use cases for the command pattern are quite limited, and often adds unnecessary boilerplate to an application.

-## 📚 References
+## References

 - [Command Design Pattern - SourceMaking](https://sourcemaking.com/design_patterns/command)
 - [Command Pattern - Refactoring Guru](https://refactoring.guru/design-patterns/command)